zafs23/zafs23.github.io/README.md

 ### My Programming Journey

-My first major was in Materials and Metallurgical Engineering.
+My first major was Materials and Metallurgical Engineering.
 Even though I liked my major I knew something was missing.
 I started coding by myself I when I was took an introductory course on computer programming.
 I did every exercise from my textbook and felll in love with coding.
 After that I decided to change my major and swtich to Computer Science.
 I have take CS121, CS221, CS150.
 I am taking CS250, CS271 right now.
 CS121 was easy for me but I learned a lot.
 I mostly enjoyed CS221.
 The course content was so much fun.
 I loved the way linked lists work and the idea of writing tests before writing the code blew my mind.